Important Notices from the Headmaster – February 2023

 Information regarding our electronic Parent Portal has been distributed.
 The Portal should provide you with ready access to some of the information we hold on your son, including his attendance record and academic results.
 We hope you find the Portal useful.

 The School’s website holds considerable information about day to day School life, including the School schedule (a calendar of events / activities), staff contact details and easy access contact information for Deans of all year levels.
 We also celebrate a considerable number of student achievements on the website and via social media.

 GrammarNet, the School’s online Learning Management System, is available for all students.
 Currently all students have access to class pages provided and administered by each of their subject masters, as well as access to student resources, sporting and cultural groups, and storage space for their own files.
 Students can access GrammarNet here and they type in their School-assigned username and password.

 Students can use their class pages to access engaging course material and useful files and folders to augment their classroom notes and exercises.
 Some teachers may require students to do homework, submit work or complete tests and quizzes through the platform at times.

-If the School needs to move from on-campus learning to on-line learning then GrammarNet will continue to be the system used.
+If the School needs to move from on-campus learning to online learning then GrammarNet will continue to be the system used.
 It is imperative that students are familiar with its use.

 More information can be found on our website here.

-With the start of the School year I would like to bring your attention to the wealth of extracurricular activities the School has to offer our young men.
+With the start of the School year, I would like to bring your attention to the wealth of extracurricular activities the School has to offer our young men.
 Details on these activities are being shared with the School in daily assemblies and communicated on the many noticeboards around the school.
-Please encourage your son to get involved with the extracurricular life of the School and start managing his time to gain the all-important balance between academic and extracurricular activities.
+Please encourage your son to get involved with the extracurricular life of the School and start managing his time to gain the all-important balance between academic and these activities.